EddieJIV/osticket-prereqs/README.md

 <p></p><img src="https://github.com/user-attachments/assets/e4f02ad8-9258-490f-900a-e113cf07741a" height="700" width="700" alt="VM Create 4"/><p/>

 - Create your Administrator username and password for this VM.
-   - For this lab, I have picked a username of "labuser" with a password of "Cyberlab123!"
+   - For this lab, I have picked a username of "labuser" with a password of "Cyberlab123!".
 - Leave the Inbound Port Rule Section alone.
-- Check the licensing box
+- Check the licensing box.
 - You do **not** have to click Next: Disks, simply click Review + create!

 <p>